-It’s easy to find quizzes online, but for this page I wanted to focus primarily on scales that have been scientifically validated.
+It’s easy to find all kinds of quizzes online.
+For this page, I wanted to focus primarily on scales that have been scientifically validated, although there are links to a few non-validated measures too, such as the Myers Briggs Type (MBTI).
 Because of that, some of these measures aren’t designed for ease of use, so they may not calculate scores for you.
-Some of the tests that are more geared towards research won’t tell you what a given score means, because it’s most useful for comparison purposes.
+Some of the tests that are more geared towards research won’t tell you what a given score means, because it’s most useful for comparison purposes within a research trial.
 You won’t have someone else to compare yourself to, but your score can still provide a basis for self-reflection, and you can see patterns in your responses over time.

 Screening tests are intended to cast a wide net and capture people who might have a condition.
 They put you in a general ballpark, but they can’t, nor are they intended to, get any more specific than that.

 With any sort of test like this, an appropriate balance needs to be struck between whether it’s more appropriate to have false negatives or false positives.
 Screen tests are trying to capture not just people who likely do have a condition, but also people who might, so that further clarification can be done from there.

 Psychological tests capture a snapshot of a particular aspect of you.
 Diagnosis of an illness requires far more context than just that snapshot, but the snapshot can serve as a jumping off point.
 The key is to be open with your treatment provider, because the better they can understand what you’re going through, the more accurate an assessment they’ll be able to make.